SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/other-features.md

 `/psp/mobilepay/payments` resource.
 Please read the general information on how to compose a valid HTTP request before proceeding.

-MobilePay is a two-phase payment that always use purchase as operation to initialize the authorization.
+MobilePay is a two-phase payment instrument that always use `Purchase` as the `operation` to initialize the authorization.

 An example of a payment creation request is provided below.